 - Virginia could increase the current threshold required to charge someone with felony distribution.
 If the state wanted to eliminate most marijuana felony charges, it could increase the felony distribution threshold from one ounce to five pounds.
 Very few people are charged for distributing more than that amount, so this change would eliminate almost all felony distribution charges.
 However, this change would make Virginia among the least punitive states in the country. - Virginia could eliminate mandatory minimum prison sentencing for distributing large amounts of marijuana and for subsequent felony marijuana offenses.
-Currently, a conviction for selling more than five pounds of marijuana, or a third or subsequent felony marijuana offense, must result in a prison sentence of at least five years.
+Currently, a conviction for selling more than five pounds of marijuana, or a third or subsequent felony marijuana offense, must result in a prison sentence of at least five years (though judges can suspend all or part of the sentence).
 Removing mandatory minimums would give judges more discretion to impose lesser sentences in these cases.